 Starting & ending point: WOLOSATE

 Difficulty level: moderate (depending on a season, conditions may be severe in winter time!)

 From Przelecz Siodlo (1275m) you can turn left to hike Taternica 1345m – the highest peak of Bieszczady Mountains.
 It takes only 15 minutes and it’s a one way trail up, so you have to go down the same way.

-What to take for these hikes:
+What to take for mountain hikes: